bot-leo/bot-leo/README.md

 Hi!
 My name is Leonardo, I'm from Brazil .
-I'm a beginner Back-end developer, currently learning Java.
+I'm a beginner Front-End developer, currently learning JavaScript.

 #### 🌎 "_Simplicity is the soul of efficiency._" 🧠